Personal Statement: do's and don't's

 22nd August, 2019

-In theory, writing about yourself and your interests should be the easiest thing in the world.
-There is nothing you know more about.
-But in reality, many students simply do not know where to begin.
-This guide should give you some ideas of how to write your personal statement..
+In theory, writing about yourself and your interests should be the easiest thing in the world - there's nothing you know more about!
+In reality however, many students simply don't know where to begin.
+This guide will give you some tips on what to do when writing your personal statement - and what to avoid...

 Keeping it Academic

 You may be very proud of your Duke of Edinburgh Gold Award, or captaining your school Football team to the County Cup final, but when it comes to applying to Oxbridge, these achievements are not relevant.
 Oxford and Cambridge are looking for academic prowess, and nothing else.
 They want to know if you are engaged with and interested in your chosen subject, whether you can think about old ideas in an original way, and whether you can use your lateral thinking to analyse problems and critique ideas.
 Put simply, they are not interested in your extra-curricular achievements.

 That said, there is one instance in which you can turn your non-academic activities to your advantage, and that is if you can weave them into a discussion of your academic interests.
 For example, if you are applying to study Psychology and have volunteered in a care home, you could discuss how working with dementia patients informed your view of cognition.
 If you are applying to study English and enjoy creative writing, you could discuss how this contributes to your reading of a text and the literary processes involved in constructing it.
 Linking different areas in this way is a skill in itself, and is likely to help you stand out.

 However, don't let non-academic achievements overshadow discussion of your subject.
 In short, Oxbridge are only interested in your academic interests, they are not looking for all-rounders.
 Unless you can explicitly relate your other activities back to your chosen subject, you should not devote any more space to them than a brief sentence at the end of the statement.